-I should also mention that my tone deafness meant that I could not tune my acoustic drums properly, and is why I switched to electronic drums in 2011.
+I should also mention that my tone deafness meant that I could not tune my accoustic drums properly, which is why I switched to electronic drums in 2011.

 THE UNSINGING SONG-WRITER

-Since 1974, the above comments and variations on them have been uttered by my co-writer, as he tried to transcribe the musical content of my songs to piano.
+Since 1974, the above comments and variations on them have been uttered by my co-writer (Phil Souter), as he tried to transcribe the musical content of my songs to piano.
 So yes, as he attested, I simply couldn’t sing.
 I could not pitch, my vocal range was narrow and what sounds I could make with my ‘singing’ voice were unpleasant.

 So to try and overcome this we evolved a system for writing songs whereby I would write the lyrics and then do my utmost to convey to him the core aspects of the song, such as the tempo, style and the basic tune.
-If he was able to interpret my ideas and liked what I proposed he would enhance and add to them until the essential elements of the song were complete.
-The next stage would be for my co-writer to assign the individual instrument parts to each band member.
-And because he was the only permanent member of the group who could sing, he we do the vocals too.
+If he was able to interpret my ideas and liked what I proposed he would enhance and add to them until the essental elements of the song were complete.
+The next stage would be for Phil to assign the individual instrument parts to each band member.
+And because he was the only permanent member of the group who could sing, he would do the vocals too.

-If he could not relate to my ideas, he would write something different, and, subject to mutual agreement, we would go with that, though it often meant I had to amend the lyrics.
+If Phil could not relate to my ideas, he would write something different, and, subject to mutual agreement, we would go with that, though his changes invariably meant that I had to amend the lyrics.

-There were one or two times when I put words to music that he had written first, but the best songs always seemed to come when music was added to the words.
+There were one or two times when I put words to music that he had written first, but the best songs always seemed to come when music was added to my words.

 ‘SINGING’ MY OWN SONG

-Even though I could not sing, there was one occasion when, out of necessity, I had to.
+Even though I could not sing, there was one occassion when, out of necessity, I had no choice.
 It was a ‘First Things First’ gig at the Horn of Plenty public house in St Albans, England, during the late nineteen seventies.
-I cannot remember exactly why I was called upon to render this dis-service to the people of that City, but I know that there was a good reason why our usual vocalist was not able to perform that particular song on that particular night.
-The song I sang, while simultaneously playing the drums, was called the Book of Life, that, written in 1974, was the first song I ever wrote.
-As an up-tempo number it requires a lot of energy to perform and consequently I struggled to get sufficient air into my lungs to sing and play at the same time, with the result that I sang it flat.
+I cannot remember exactly why I was called upon to render this dis-service to the people of that City, but I know that there was a good reason why our usual vocalist (Phil) was not able to perform on the night.
+The song I sang, while simultaneously playing the drums, was called the Book of Life.
+Written in 1974, it was the first song I ever wrote.
+As an up-tempo number, it requires a lot of energy to perform, and consequently, I struggled to get sufficient air into my lungs to sing and play at the same time, with the result that I sang it flat.
 The audience were unimpressed and it was the first and last time I ever sang for the band!

 Like many men, I am not one for dealing with medical problems immediately they arise, so it is difficult to say precisely when the lump in my neck began to grow.
-But it must have been somewhere between five and ten years later when having an examination for something else that my doctor discovered a growth in my neck the size of a small apple.
+But it must have been somewhere between five and ten years later, when, having an examination for something else, my doctor discovered a growth in my neck the size of a small apple.
 It is incredible that during all that time I had not noticed it myself, given it’s eventual size.
 I can only surmise that as it amassed so slowly it went unnoticed and thus was ignored.
-They say that sometimes you can never see what is right in front of your nose, but in my case, I could not see what was six inches beneath it!
+They say that sometimes you can never see what is right infront of your nose, but in my case, I could not see what was six inches beneath it!

-What I had noticed though, was that my throat had become dryer and ticklier and was prone to irritation when I ate, drank and spoke.
+What I had noticed though, was that my throat had become dryer and was prone to irritation when I ate, drank and spoke.
 The sound of my voice changed too.
-It was raspier and my breathing had become more laboured.
+It was more raspy and my breathing had become more laboured.

 I had given up smoking nine years before, so did not think that the lump related to that, but then again, one can never be entirely sure.
 My doctor said that I needed to have some tests done, but it was not until I was given the results of the biopsy that it was confirmed that I was cancer free.
 Nevertheless, the lump was pressing against my windpipe and restricting the airflow by about 15%.

-My Consultant Surgeon, said that it was unlikely that the lump would shrink, but more likely that it would get bigger, such that it could become life threatening.
-And the bigger it became the more difficult it would be to operate on without incident.
+My Consultant Surgeon said that it was unlikely that the lump would shrink, but more likely that it would get bigger, and possibly life threatening.
+And, the bigger it became the more difficult it would be to operate on, without incident.
 So after much soul searching, I decided to have this prize-sized goitre removed – even though it would mean losing half of my thyroid gland.
 I knew that it was a potentially dangerous operation, but had every faith in the skill and dedication of my Consultant and his medical team.
 I prayed for a successful outcome and imagined all being well in my minds eye, and thankfully my prayers were answered.
-The scar tissue where the incision in my neck was made is now almost invisible, and I have not needed any form of medication to ‘re-balance’ my thyroid gland.
-Since the operation my breathing has improved and my speaking voice is much clearer and more refined.
+The scar tissue, where the incision in my neck was made, is now almost invisible, and I have not needed any form of medication to ‘rebalance’ my thyroid gland.
+Since the operation my breathing has improved, and my speaking voice is much clearer and more refined.
 I am indebted to everyone who worked on my behalf at my local hospital.

-Little did I know then that this would be the beginning of a series of strange events that would eventually lead to me to acquiring a ‘singing’ voice and much, much more!
+Little did I know then that this would be the beginning of a series of strange events that would eventually lead to me to acquiring a ‘singing’ voice and much more besides!

 I will never forget the day when I was watching TV and my beloved wife, Elizabeth (who passed in 2013) said to me: “Kim the TV is far too loud; you really must get your hearing tested.”
-It wasn’t the first time she had made such a comment, and when I dicovered that the TV volume control was almost at maximum, I realised that I had a problem.
-I contacted my doctor who referred me to a Consultant Audiologist.
-He diagnosed congenital hearing loss and I was prescribed hearing-aids.
+It wasn’t the first time she had made such a comment, and when I dicovered that the TV volume control was almost at maximimum, I realised that I had a problem.
+My doctor referred me to a Consultant who diagnosed congenitial hearing loss and prescribed hearing-aids.
 By then the loss was pronounced, and in the years that followed, the deterioration continued until I became clinically deaf, and thus unable to hear my own speech unaided.

 I also I suffer from tinnitus, a condition that manifests itself in different ways.
 In my particular case I hear two background sounds unceasingly: the first is like a air-conditioning unit purring incessantly and the second is a permanent high-pitched ringing noise.

 Combined with my deafness it all makes for a very negative experience that severely restricts my lifestyle.
-Worst of all is the negative impact it has on my self-confidence when attempting to communicate effectively in social environments.
+Worst of all, is the negative impact it has on my self-confidence, when attempting to communicate effectively in social environments.
 Background noise makes it difficult to hear people talking – even when they are close.
-Often I cannot hear anything that is discernable, so that gradually I went into a state of withdrawal.
-I began to hide away, to hope that no-one would catch my eye, and try to engage me in conversation for fear of the potential embarrassment it would cause, if I misheard them, and then responded inappropriately.
+Often I cannot hear anything discernable, so that gradually I went into a state of withdrawal.
+I began to hide away, to hope that no one would catch my eye, and try to engage me in conversation for fear of the potential embarrassment it would cause, if I misheard them, and then responded inappropriately.
 I found myself being thought of by others as rude and/or standoffish, when in truth, I was desperate to communicate normally – like everyone else.
 I felt isolated, depressed and dulled, but craving to shine.

 But during his adult life Beethoven’s deafness caused him to become increasingly angry and frustrated as the condition worsened.
 The ignorant and those without empathy, made fun of his disability, as did rivals, jealous of his prodigious talent, and the innovative nature of his music.